wordshaker/dotnetnotts-blog/_posts/2020-08-06-survey-results.md

 This short survey has given us a lot of insights into what we can try in the near future with .NET Notts.
 It's understood that we won't be able to fit everyone's needs, but hopefully this will benefit the majority.

-The meetup start times will change as of the next event, starting at 18.30.
+The meetup start times will continue to start at 18.30.
 From here on out we are going to aim to have two 30 minute slots each meetup and in the future to look at some activities and networking we can introduce every now and then.

 Lastly, while keeping the .NET focus, we'll see if we can get talks in the areas programming, testing, core skills and cloud.